Join us for an adventure in flavor!

 1. Chop veggies, ginger and garlic.

 2. Heat oil in large pot, such as a dutch oven, over medium high heat.
-Add onion, sauté one minute.
+Add onion, sauté for one minute.

 3. Add carrots and potato, stir and cook 2-3 minutes.